yassouali/fast.ai_notes/parctical_DL/lecture7.md

 <p align="center"> <img src="../figures/RNN_approaches.png" width="700"> </p>

-#### Stateful RNN
+###  1.1. <a name='StatefulRNN'></a>Stateful RNN

-In the last lecture, the way we implemented this, is that at each new section / example, we create a new hiddent state h0 (vector of zeros), and begin the predictions character by character, so for each 8 character, we'll endup needing to start over, and not reuse the computed hidden states, one possible way is to initilize the self.h in the constructor and do the calculation based on the earlier version in the forward method, but in this case, if we have thousands of character, the state of the later ones depend on the first hidden states, and so we need to packpropagate the error all the way to the start, at each time step, this is very computationnaly expensive, and the gradients are very likely to vanish or explode. so we limit the pack propagation to a fixed number of earlier states, the length is called BPTT (back-prop through time), this is implemented using `repackage_var` function:
+In the last lecture, the way we implemented this, is that at each new section / example, we create a new hidden state h0 (vector of zeros), and begin the predictions character by character, so for each 8th-character, we'll endup needing to start over, and not reuse the computed hidden states, one possible way is to initialize the self.h in the constructor and do the calculation based on the earlier version in the forward method, but in this case, if we have thousands of character, the state of the later ones depend on the first hidden states, and so we need to backpropagate the error all the way to the start, at each time step, this is very computationally expensive, and the gradients are very likely to vanish or explode. so we limit the pack propagation to a fixed number of earlier states, the length is called BPTT (back-prop through time), this is implemented using `repackage_var` function:

 ```python
 class CharSeqStatefulRnn(nn.Module):